gdbooks/3DCollisions/Chapter4/containers.md

 }
 ```

 It's so much worse if you try to do 2 models!
 You have to check each triangle against all triangles in the other model.
 That means that 2 models with 100 triangles will need to do 10,000 tests!
-That's
+That's 110,000 Seperating Axis!

 ```cs
 bool Intersects(ObjModel m1, ObjModel m2) {